 I created this Frequently Asked Questions to guide my supporters and to answer a few of your questions.
 Any new questions I get I will add to this page.
 Last updated 10/23/2017.

 Black.
 31 years old. female.
 Self-employed.
 Lives in Ciudad de Mexico.
 Tall.
 Model size.
-Lived in 6 different cities in Amerikkka and China.
+Lived in 6 different cities in Amerikkka and China and Mexico.
 Adventurous.
 Introvert.
 Playful.
 Focused.
 Ambitious.
 Hustla.
 Passionate.
 Strong willed.
 Determined.
 Independent.
 Working on my Espanol.

 I started this blog to encourage my Black brothers and sisters to go out and explore the world.
 Break the stereotype of “Black folks don’t do this or that”…